-While Tragédie d'une trajectoire had some highlights like "Chez moi", a fair depiction of the French West Indies that contradicted postcard clichés, Libérez la bête systematizes the approach.
+While Tragédie d'une trajectoire had highlights such as "Chez moi", a fair depiction of the French West Indies that contradicted postcard clichés, Libérez la bête systematizes the approach.
 "Primates des Caraïbes" is, somehow, the sequel of this track.
 "Sac de sucre" uses the same method: let the slave descendants talk, instead of the White.
 But at times, Casey employs the opposite trick.
 She uses the perspective of her enemies, and employs their words, to better criticize them.
 She does it on "Libérez la bête", when she compares to animals the young wildlings of the French suburbs.
 This approach is at its best with "La créature ratée".
 There, instead of disparaging the racists, such as so many rappers before her, she underlines their stupidity when describing the Black people with the words of 19th century colonizers.

 She talks about the boredom, alienation and despair of the French 'hoods, but in a more delicate way, such as with "Premier rugissement".
 She is less generic and more personal than with her preceding album, like on "Rêves illimités", probably the masterpiece of the album.
 Casey talks about people, such as the aging ghetto delinquent she describes on "Marié aux tours".
 And there's more.
 At first glance, with her aggressive voice and her intimidating posture, this might not be the rapper's most obvious strengths.
 And though, Casey is funny.
 She proves it with the exercises of style such as "Mon plus bel hommage" and its flow of hatred, or "A la gloire de mon glaire", a track entirely dedicated to one theme: the sputum she delightfully spits on others.
 Same again with "Apprends à t'taire", a quite enjoyable attack on wack MC's.